 Can I transfer my secondary pension pot to someone else?

-- No. Your pension pot must remain your asset in order to help finance your retirement.
+- An exception may be given in the case of a divorce where part of your pot is transferred to your spouse's pot.
+Your pension pot must remain your asset in order to help finance your retirement.
 But when you die, the remaining funds in your account will be part of your estate for distribution in accordance with your will or the laws of inheritance.

 Can I transfer my secondary pension pot to another private pension provider?

-- If you leave Guernsey, it may be possible to transfer your pension pot to another provider.
+- Within Guernsey, it is likely that transfers to other qualifying schemes will be permitted.
+If you leave Guernsey, it may be possible to transfer your pension pot to another provider.
 Again this is a matter for detailed design.
 It is likely that a transfer would be allowed if the receiving scheme met required standards.

-What will the States do with my money?
+What will the provider do with my money?

-- The contracted pension provider will invest your money in accordance with the pension investments that you have chosen, or in accordance with the standard pension investment if you do not want to make a choice.
+- The contracted pension provider will invest your money in accordance with the pension investments that you have chosen, or in accordance with the default investment option if you do not want to make a choice.
+The design of the default option will be agreed by the Trustees and the oversight committee and be based on independent investment advice.

 How and where will my money be invested?